Audi A6 hybrid review

 Fuel-economy claims are impressive, as is the norm in this class.
-That's because the official figures rely heavily on all-electric running on fully charged batteries – so you have to be sure to keep yours topped up to get close to the official numbers of 217-235mpg.
-However, if you regularly travel shorter distances within the car's electric range, there's scope to avoid using any fuel – perfect for commuting or trips to the shop.
+That's because the official figures rely heavily on electric running with fully charged batteries – so you have to be sure to keep yours topped up to get close to the official numbers of 217 to 235mpg.
+However, if you regularly travel shorter distances within the A6's electric range, there's scope to avoid using any fuel – perfect for commuting or trips to the shop.

 The A6's closest rivals from Mercedes and BMW are both decent to drive, so it's encouraging that it manages to keep pace in this department.
 It's a refined and smooth car with a purely petrol or diesel engine fitted, so things are particularly refined when driving on electric power alone.
 The usual trio of drive modes allow you to make best use of the battery's charge, and when in Auto, the car does a good job of keeping the petrol engine out of the equation unless you push quite hard with your right foot.
 It's not the most fun from behind the wheel, but it's as effortless and confidence-inspiring as a large Audi should be.